MayankJasoria/Dynamo-Like-DB/README.md

 * Vector clock based versioning system for objects.
 * Consistent Hashing

 DLD was tested on a system of 4 VMs.
-The implementation, however is not bug-free.

 ### Compilation
 To compile the project, pull the project using and compile the maven project.
 Compiling the maven project will produce a jar file which can be exceuted as a Dynamo Node.